mulderp/mulderp.github.com/_posts/2014-02-06-Getting-Started-With-D3.md

 Since we start with a fresh canvas, all nodes will be new, and we can map these with "selectAll" - "data" - "enter":

-      vis.selectAll("circle.nodes")
+      vis.selectAll("circle .nodes")
          .data(nodes)
          .enter()
          .append("svg:circle")
+         .attr("class", "nodes")
          .attr("cx", function(d) { return d.x; })
          .attr("cy", function(d) { return d.y; })

+The sequence is this: You select a group of DOM nodes (that might exist or not).
+You then [join](http://bost.ocks.org/mike/join/) these nodes with data.
+For every new DOM node, you specify a tag name (circle) and add a class and more attributes.

-And to actually see the circles, we must set the fill attribute:
+To actually see the circles, you must set the fill attribute:

-      vis.selectAll("circle.nodes")
+      vis.selectAll("circle .nodes")
           .data(nodes)
           .enter()
           .append("svg:circle")
+          .attr("class", "nodes")
           .attr("cx", function(d) { return d.x; })
           .attr("cy", function(d) { return d.y; })
           .attr("r", "10px")